gricoj/PS-GUI-MS_Licenses-Exchange_Mailbox-AD_Group/README.md

     - The user's mailbox is on *Exchange On Premise*, the user has appropriate licenses and the user is not already in the *MDM_OnPremExchange* group

 ## Future Improvements
-- [ ] Remove the requirement to need to execute the *Connect-AzureAD* cmdlet, before executing the GUI script
+- [ ] Remove the requirement for the need to execute the *Connect-AzureAD* cmdlet, before executing the GUI script